-Colecovision made a huge splash in 1982, thanks to its superior arcade-quality graphics and a killer pack-in: the insanely popular Donkey Kong.
-The system offered a wide variety of other arcade hits, although most were second-tier titles like Venture, Time Pilot, Ladybug, and Pepper II.
-Constantly pushing the envelope, Coleco released a series of hardware "expansion modules", including a rollerball (trak-ball controller), a steering wheel (with pedal), and an Atari 2600 adapter (which resulted in a major lawsuit).
-The Colecovision proved quite popular initially, but then Coleco overextended themselves and released an ill-fated home computer version of the Colecovision called the Adam.
-This poorly constructed system was both a commercial and technical failure, with a large number of units returned defective.
-The Adam fiasco, combined with the video game crash of '83 would spell the end of Coleco's video game business.
+Colecovision made a huge splash in 1982 thanks to its superior arcade-quality graphics and a killer pack-in: the insanely popular Donkey Kong.
+The system offered a wide variety of arcade hits, although most were second-tier titles like Venture, Time Pilot, Ladybug, and Pepper II.
+Pushing the envelope in all directions, Coleco released a series of hardware "expansion modules", including a rollerball (trak-ball), steering wheel (with pedal), and an Atari 2600 adapter which resulted in a major lawsuit.

 Console design: B-.
-Rectagular in shape, the Colecovision console is black with a silver strip along the front.
-Like the Intellivision, its flat design includes two bays to house the controllers (not very well I might add).
-The cartridge port is located on top of the unit, and the expansion slot is in the front.
-It's easy to plug in cartridges, but the short, coiled controller wires force you to play close to the console.
+The Colecovision console is black and rectangular with a silver strip along the front.
+Like the Intellivision, its flat design includes two "bays" to house the controllers (not very well I might add).
+The cartridge port is located on top of the unit, making it easy to insert cartridges.
+Unfortunately, much like the Intellivision the short, coiled controller wires force you to play close to the console.
 Making matters worse, the "player one" controller port is located closer to the back.

 Console durability: F. If you can find a Colecovision console that works perfectly, consider yourself lucky.
-Apparently Coleco wasn't known for making the most high quality products, and this is apparent in the number of broken Colecovision consoles I've encountered.
-Even my best one has occasional screen abnormalities.
+Coleco wasn't known for making the most high quality products, and this is apparent in the number of broken Colecovision consoles I've owned.
+Even my most reliable unit has random issues.

 Controllers: D. The controllers feature a directional "knob", a keypad, and one button on each side.
-Unlike the Intellivision controllers, the side buttons are easy to press, but their location makes them hard to press rapidly.
-The controllers are okay for short play sessions, but the knob-shaped joystick will cramp your hand during extended play.
-Like the console, the controllers are cheaply constructed and easily broken.
+Unlike the Intellivision controllers, the side buttons are easy to press, but their location makes it hard to press them rapidly.
+Although fine for short play sessions, the knob-shaped joystick will cramp your hand during extended play.
+Much like the console, the controllers are cheaply constructed and easily broken.

 Media: B+.
-Colecovision's cartridges are only slightly larger than the Atari 2600, and include a space in the back to slide in keypad overlays.
-Most games simply feature a colorful logo on the front with minimal artwork.
+Colecovision's cartridges are only slightly larger than the Atari 2600 and include a slot in the back to slide in keypad overlays (which few games used).
+Most cartridges featured a colorful logo on the front but minimal artwork.

 Graphics: A-.
-In 1982, no other console could match Colecovision's graphics.
-Adaptations of arcade hits like Donkey Kong and Time Pilot are nearly arcade perfect, and look far better than versions available for other consoles of its era.
+In 1982 no other console could match Colecovision's graphics (although home computers could come close).
+The adaptations of arcade hits like Donkey Kong and Time Pilot are nearly arcade-perfect, putting to shame other home versions of the era.
 Only some choppy animation prevented these from being arcade quality.

 Audio: B. Colecovision wasn't known for its audio, but it did a fair job of emulating the sound effects of its arcade lineup.

-Collectability: B. The Colecovision is not easy to collect for, but its fine selection of fun arcade games make it attractive to collectors.
-The hardest part is finding a console and controllers in good working condition - they don't come cheap.
-It's hard to find complete Colecovision games with boxes, instructions, and overlays, but loose cartridges are fairly common.
+Collectability: B. The Colecovision's fun arcade games make it attractive to collectors.
+The hardest part is finding a console and controllers in good working condition.
+It's difficult to find complete Colecovision games with boxes, instructions, and overlays, but the loose cartridges are fairly common.